codemeasandwich/redux-auto/README.md

 ### chaining action together

-You chain actions back-to-back by setting a chain function on the exported function.
+You chain actions back-to-back by setting an "chain" property on the exported function.

-Attach a function as the "chain" property of the function
+Attach a function as the "chain" property

 **Example:**
 /store/user/getInfo